- RCI USA

-Simon Anholt on the Foundations of a "Good Country" and the Equation of Generosity in Foreign Affair
+Simon Anholt on the Foundations of a "Good Country" and Generosity in Foreign Affairs

 FERARU CONFERENCES ONLINE

 On June 9, 2021 we were thrilled to welcome Simon Anholt, the national promotion oracle and the creator of the game-changing competitive identities theory, to the Feraru Conferences series for a live discussion about the cut-throat competition on the international market of national reputations, the make-up of a "good country", and the impact of the pandemic on the global standing of countries and regions.